FY postcode area

 The FY postcode area, also known as the Blackpool postcode area, is a group of eight postcode districts in Lancashire, North West England.
 The districts cover the entire borough of Blackpool and the western parts of the boroughs of Wyre and Fylde.
 The letters in the postcode area name refer to the Fylde coastal plain.
-Its five post towns are Blackpool, Fleetwood, Lytham St Annes, Poulton-le-Fylde, Thornton-Cleveleys.
+Its five post towns are Blackpool, Thornton-Cleveleys, Poulton-le-Fylde, Fleetwood and Lytham St Annes.

-The FY1 district covers Blackpool town centre.
-FY2 covers most of the town's northern areas, primarily Bispham; FY3 covers various suburbs east of the town centre, along with some rural areas east of the town including the village of Staining; and FY4 covers the southern suburbs of Blackpool along with a small rural area to the south-east of the town.
+The FY1 district covers Blackpool town centre and areas immediately to the north and south.
+FY2 covers most of the town's northern areas, primarily Bispham.
+FY3 covers various suburbs east of the town centre, along with some rural areas east of the town including the village of Staining.
+FY4 covers the southern suburbs of Blackpool along with a small rural area to the south-east of the town.
 FY5 covers Thornton-Cleveleys and some of the northernmost Blackpool suburbs.
 FY6 covers the town of Poulton-le-Fylde and some rural areas to the east, as well as much of the Over Wyre region.
 FY7 covers the town of Fleetwood, and FY8 covers Lytham St Annes along with some small rural areas to the north and east.

 Mail for the FY postcode area is processed at Preston Mail Centre, along with mail for the PR, BB and LA postcode areas.